 Matthew T. Herbst is an Associate Teaching Professor at the University of California San Diego, where he is Director of the Making of the Modern World, a general education world history program, and Affiliated Faculty in the Department of History.
 He is passionate about the critical role that public education plays in fortifying democratic values and the need for an inclusive educational environment, where all students can thrive.

 A proponent of experiential learning, Prof. Herbst was an inaugural faculty member of the university’s Global Seminars in 2008 and has led ten undergraduate world history programs (2008-2019) in Asia (Thailand, Cambodia, Turkey), Europe (England, France, Italy, Turkey), and Oceania (New Zealand, Australia), as well as service-learning programs in Turkey and on the Navajo Reservation.
 Since 2012, he has also led 19 humanities seminars in the deserts and mountains of California.
-In addition, he was a founding faculty member of the college-based First Year Experience program in 2014, designed to facilitate successful student transition to the university, and teaches this each fall.
+In addition, he was a founding faculty member of the college-based First Year Experience program in 2014, designed to facilitate successful student transition to the university, and teaches the first-quarter freshmen and transfer courses each fall.

 Dr. Herbst’s professional efforts stem from a commitment to public education, of